1. Introduction

 10.5.
 Intermediate Message Template Format

 Freemarker templates are used for generating an intermediate XML-based Message Template Format.
 Message templates are used so extensively, that the format merits its own description below.
-Please also refer to the Categories and Message Template Execution chapters.
+Please also refer to the [Categories] and Message Template Execution chapters.

 The data passed along to the Freemarker template being executed is

-Data Description
+Data

 message